 |] + ½ v2 = constant (3.8)|

-Clearly the validity of the approximations involved in equation 3.4 do not depend on any notion of “incompressible” fluid, as we can see from the fact that the correction term in equation 3.8 is actually smaller for air (which has a high compressibility) than it is for water (which has a much lower compressibility).
+The validity of the approximations involved in equation 3.4 do not depend on any notion of “incompressible” fluid, as we can see from the fact that the correction term depends on γ, which is not correlated with the actual compressibility.

 In equation 3.8, when the pressure P is near atmospheric, the term in square brackets approaches unity, and the expression becomes equivalent to the elementary version, equation 3.4, as it should.

 Don’t let anybody tell you that Bernoulli’s principle can’t cope with compressibility.
 Even the elementary version (equation 3.4) accounts for compressibility to first order.

 We are now in a position to understand how stall warning devices work.
 There are two types of stall-warning devices commonly used on light aircraft.
 The first type (used on most Pipers, Mooneys, and Beechcraft) uses a small vane mounted slightly below and aft of the leading edge of the wing as shown in the left panel of figure 3.11.
 The warning is actuated when the vane is blown up and forward.
 At low angles of attack (e.g. cruise) the stagnation line is forward of the vane, so the vane gets blown backward and everybody is happy.
 As the angle of attack increases, the stagnation line moves farther and farther aft underneath the wing.
 When it has moved farther aft than the vane, the air will blow the vane forward and upward and the stall warning will be activated.